12 min read

 For non-union workers, travel compensation is negotiable.
 Here are the levers:

 Per diem rate: The contractor's initial offer is not necessarily the ceiling.
-If you have in-demand skills (fiber splicing, commissioning experience, foreman capability), you can often negotiate per diem up by $10–$20/day.
-Over a year, that is $2,500–$5,000.
+If you have in-demand skills (fiber splicing, commissioning experience, foreman capability), you may be able to negotiate per diem up by $10–$20/day.
+On a long qualifying assignment, that can be meaningful, but verify eligible days and tax treatment before annualizing it.

 Weekend per diem: Some contractors only pay per diem for working days.
 Others pay 7 days/week while you are on assignment.
 Always ask: "Is per diem paid for working days only, or calendar days?"
 The difference for a full year is significant.